Skip to main content

 Having both Uber/Waymo and Lyft/May Mobility operating creates unique considerations:

-• Different autonomous systems may behave differently in similar situations
+• Different autonomous systems may behave differently in identical situations

 • Each company has different liability insurance and legal approaches